ckeditor/ckeditor5/docs/builds/guides/frameworks/vuejs.md

 The easiest way to use CKEditor 5 in your Vue.js application is by choosing one of the {@link builds/guides/overview#available-builds rich text editor builds} and simply passing it to the configuration of the Vue.js component.

-It is also possible to use [custom builds created from source](#integrating-ckeditor-5-from-source) with the component.
+The component can also work with [custom builds created from source](#integrating-ckeditor-5-from-source).

 ## Quick start